A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): MdamV: A Multidimensional Assessment Method for Situated Visualization Understanding

-\textbf{Dimension 4: Visualization Criticism as Part of Visual Data Literacy.} Dimension 4 is dedicated to critical ability and the comprehension of visualization construction.
-Respondents are asked to articulate specific feedback on the data visualization.
-This includes reporting erroneous findings (Q4a) and sharing specific amendment proposals (Q4b/Q4c), as literacy covers the ability to question an object and to seek out possible changes~\cite{chevalier2018}.
-This also plays into the idea of Visual Literacy as a grouping of acquired abilities and skills, which concern reading, writing, or creating visualizations~\cite{brill2007}.
-In MAVIL, respondents were offered two optional text fields asking for positive and negative visualization critique points (Q4d/Q4e).
+\textbf{Dim4: Critiquing} centers on critical ability and understanding of visualization construction.
+Respondents are asked to articulate specific feedback on the displayed data visualization.
+This includes indicating whether they have any erroneous findings to report (Q4a) or specific amendment proposals to share (Q4b/c), as literacy is also said to cover the ability to question an object or seek out possible changes~\cite{chevalier2018} as well as to create visualizations~\cite{brill2007, ge2025avec}.
+Respondents were offered subsequent optional text fields asking for visualization strengths and weaknesses (Q4d/e).

-\textbf{Dimension 5: Low-Level Data Reading Tasks.} Dimension 5 complements MAVIL with task-based assessment questions by presenting data reading exercises (Q5a-Q5c), as this type of assessment question is well established (see \autoref{limitations}).
-Similar to related styles of assessments, such as in VLAT \cite{kim2017}, these tasks directly refer to the data content of the surveyed visualization.
+\textbf{Dim5: Reading} uses task-based measures in the form of data reading questions (Q5a/b), a well-established way to assess literacy performance (see Sec.~\ref{sec:background-limitations}).
+We pose true-or-false questions (see \autoref{fig:vis1+vis2}), which directly reference the data content of the tested visualizations.

-\textbf{Dimension 6: Self-Perception of Numeracy and Topic Knowledge.} A higher level of numeracy would indicate a higher likeliness of reading information from a data visualization correctly \cite{reyna2009, xexakis2021}.
-Although established numeracy tests are effective, they would have been too lengthy for the concise assessment scope here.
-Therefore, instead of using existent numeracy tests, we let respondents self-assess their numeracy level (Q6b) \cite{allen2005}.
-Beyond addressing this particular skill, personal interest in the displayed content is questioned (Q6a), as it influences the understanding of visually represented data \cite{fischer2018}.
+\textbf{Dim6: Contextualizing} covers two context-related facets of visual data literacy: perceived numeracy and topic knowledge.
+A higher level of numeracy has been shown to increase the likelihood of reading a data visualization correctly \cite{reyna2009, xexakis2021}, which is why we asked respondents to rate their own numeracy level (Q6b).
+In addition, we asked about personal interest in the visualization's topic (Q6a), as it may influence the understanding of visually represented data~\cite{fischer2018}.

-Even though most questions are generally phrased, some reference the data visualization example directly to exemplify parts of the questions to respondents.
-This is the case for data reading tasks (Q5a-Q5c) bound to the visualization content.
+Though most questions are generally phrased, some reference the data visualization example to exemplify parts of the question to respondents.
+This is the case for data reading tasks (Q5a/b) bound to the visualization content.
 Specifications were also made to Q2a by listing measurement units and Q2c by naming the chart type.
-In Q6a, respondents were asked to rate personal interest in climate-related topics.
+In Q6a, respondents were asked to rate personal interest in the displayed topic.